-- All required immunizations must be current, and a copy of the immunizations must be on file with the Director of Student Life and Housing. - Cats must be licensed, and a copy of the license must be on file with the Director of Student Life and Housing. - Cats must be spayed or neutered.
-A copy of the veterinarian's report must be on file with the Director of Student Life and Housing. - A Certificate of Health signed by a veterinarian certifying the cat is healthy and free from any signs of infectious or contagious diseases, parasites, etc. must be on file with the Director of Student Life and Housing. - Collars and tags must be worn at all times.
+- All required immunizations must be current, and a copy of the immunizations must be on file with the Housing Coordinator. - Cats must be licensed, and a copy of the license must be on file with the Housing Coordinator. - Cats must be spayed or neutered.
+A copy of the veterinarian's report must be on file with the Housing Coordinator. - A Certificate of Health signed by a veterinarian certifying the cat is healthy and free from any signs of infectious or contagious diseases, parasites, etc. must be on file with the Housing Coordinator. - Collars and tags must be worn at all times.
 The cat must be kept on a leash at all times when outside the residence hall.
 Cats must never be allowed to run freely.